juand-r/EMNLP-2019/README.md

 - VerbAtlas: a Novel Large-Scale Verbal Semantic Resource and ItsApplication to Semantic Role Labeling
 - SEAGLE: A Platform for Comparative Evaluation of **Semantic Encoders for Information Retrieval**
 - Joey NMT: A Minimalist **NMT** Toolkit for Novices
+- OpenNRE: An Open and Extensible Toolkit for **Neural Relation Extraction**

+## Annotation tools

 - Redcoat: A Collaborative Annotation Tool for **Hierarchical Entity Typing**
-- OpenNRE: An Open and Extensible Toolkit for **Neural Relation Extraction**.
-Xu Han, Tianyu Gao, Yuan Yao, Deming Ye, Zhiyuan Liu, and Maosong Sun
+- HARE: a Flexible Highlighting Annotator for Ranking and Exploration

 # Papers: Tuesday Nov 5